The following is a comprehensive review of Security: Bitdefender Antivirus for Mac 2022 Review – Gratuit Avis 2 Ans Best solution for Macs.

 As I said at the time, I’m not a big fan of antivirus (whether on Mac or Windows for that matter).
 Sometimes I use small cleaning software like CCleaner or MalwareBytes, but no protection software per se like Bitdefender offers.

-They provided me with a one-year license to be able to test the software and offer you a full article analyzing the aspects and features of their antivirus solution for Mac.
+They provided me with a one-year license to be able to test the software and offer you a full article analyzing the aspects and features of their Security: Bitdefender Antivirus for Mac 2022.
 Bitdefender is a large antivirus software publisher that offers complete and tailored solutions, which is why I decided to collaborate with them a second time.

 Note: This test was performed on Mac with 2 different configurations: a 2017 Macbook Air running macOS Catalina and a Hackintosh running macOS Catalina .